heyjoeway/ieee-pandoc-template/README.md

 - Put all your paper content in `paper.md`.
 - Change the title and author in `metadata.yaml`.
 - Run `make` in a terminal.
+    - Optionally, `watch -n 1 make` will automatically rebuild your paper as it's saved.
 - The pdf will be on `build/paper.pdf`.

 ## Files